aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listcolumn/_index.md

 ### getFormula() {#getFormula--}

+<b>@deprecated.</b> Please use the 'formula' property instead.
 Gets and sets the formula of the list column.

 ```javascript
 getFormula() : string;